yshirai999/Systematic-Equity-Strategies/readme.md

 This repo implements a t-copula with Bilateral Gamma (BG) marginals for joint ETFs return distribution, with a focus on robust, systematic signal extraction.

+A non-technical summary of this repo is also available at: https://medium.com/@yoshihiroshirai/a-robust-systematic-equity-strategies-d26ea229bde0

 ## About the Author

 **Yoshihiro Shirai** is a Pearson Fellow at the University of Washington with expertise in applied mathematics, machine learning, and economics.